elipietrangelo/portfolio/src/pages/home/home.md

 highlightedVideos:
   - "OPL & Luxtram - Bringing you closer to music. "
   - Core
-  - "CHAMELEON WOMEN FROM UKRAINE "
+  - CHAMELEON WOMEN FROM UKRAINE
 permalink: /
 contactText: Don't be shy, follow me and / or say hi!
 workHeading: My Work